 Academic Staff member – Professional and administrative personnel other than faculty and University staff with duties, and subject to types of appointments, that are primarily associated with higher education institutions or their administration.

-Faculty status granted to an Academic Staff member, as described under the University of Wisconsin – Milwaukee Faculty Policies and Procedures, Chapter 101 (1) (b), does not affect the holder’s rights and privileges as an academic staff member.
+Faculty status granted to an academic staff member, as described under the University of Wisconsin – Milwaukee Faculty Policies and Procedures, Chapter 101 (1) (b), does not affect the holder’s rights and privileges as an academic staff member.

+College - A college is an organizational unit with a dean as its chief executive officer.

 Cumulative years of service – The combined years of service to the University with an appointment of 50% or greater, regardless of position, title, unit, or continuity of appointment.

+Division – A division is an organizational unit with a vice chancellor as its chief executive officer.

 Functional Area – The specific unclassified work category which is defined by the majority of the type of work assigned to the position (i.e. - instructional or non- instructional).